Q (Star Trek): Television

 In "True Q", Q reveals that a new crew member named Amanda Rogers is actually the daughter of two rogue members of the Q Continuum, then orders her to choose between remaining human and never using her powers, or coming with him to join the Continuum.
 After using her powers to save a planet, Amanda decides to join the Continuum.

 Toward the end of The Next Generation, Q is less antagonistic toward Picard.
 In "Tapestry", Q apparently saves Picard and helps him better understand himself, giving Picard a chance to avoid the accident that gave him an artificial heart only for Picard to choose dying as himself over living the tedious life he would have lived without the inspiration of his near-death experience (although whether Q actually appeared in this episode or was merely a hallucination Picard experienced during surgery is deliberately left ambiguous).

 In "All Good Things", Q reveals that the trial of humanity is not over and displaces Picard through different time periods where a temporal anomaly threatens the existence of humanity.
 After Picard resolves the situation, Q admits to having helped him find the solution and to having saved him from death.
 Q departs, stating that the trial of humanity is never over.

 In the Star Trek: Deep Space Nine episode "Q-Less", Vash decided to end her partnership with Q. Q follows her to the Deep Space Nine station and attempts to win her back.
 Q is blamed for a series of power failures, but denies it.
-Q taunts Commander Benjamin Sisko, only to get punched in the face, shocking him since Picard never did that.
+Q taunts Commander Benjamin Sisko, only to get punched in the face, shocking him since 'Picard never did that'.
 The power failures were actually caused by an alien life form disguised as a crystal that Vash was carrying.
 Q gives Vash his blessing to leave him.

 In the Star Trek: Voyager episode "Death Wish", Q pursues a rogue member of the Continuum, later named Quinn, who has been inadvertently released from his asteroid prison by the crew of that ship, and who seeks asylum on Voyager.
 He demands that Q make him human, as he does not wish to be a member of the Continuum any more, but Q refuses, because Quinn intends to commit suicide if he becomes human.
 The two parties agree to allow Captain Janeway to mediate their dispute, and after Janeway eventually finds in favor of Quinn, he is made human and then commits suicide.
-Its subsequently revealed that Q chose to assist Quinn's suicide.
+It is subsequently revealed that Q chose to assist Quinn's suicide.